K-11 (Kansas highway): Route description

 K-11 begins at US-54 and US-400, which run concurrently east–west, between Kingman and Cunningham in north central Kingman County.
 The highway heads north along a section line road.
 K-11 passes 2 mi east of the Charles M. Prather Barn and crosses Smoots Creek, a tributary of the South Fork Ninnescah River.
 The highway enters Reno County, where it crosses Goose Creek and Wolf Creek, both tributaries of the North Fork Ninnescah River.
 K-11 reaches its northern terminus west of the city of Arlington just south of a Union Pacific Railroad line at an intersection with K-61 between Partridge and Langdon.

 History

 K-11 was designated along what is now K-99 in 1927.
 In 1938, K-11 was renumbered to K-99 to match Oklahoma.
-In 1940, another K-11 was created from Kiowa to the Oklahoma border as a replacement of a part of K-8, which was truncated because of the extension of US 281 into Kansas.
+In 1940, another K-11 was created from Kiowa to the Oklahoma border as a replacement of a part of K-8, which was truncated because of the extension of U.S. Route 281 into Kansas.
 In December 1959, K-11 was cancelled and transferred back to K-8.
 In 2013, K-14 was realigned to the now defunct K-17, and K-11 took over a section of original K-14 alignment.